Julia Rose Flaunts Incredible Bod In Just A Thong

 Julia Rose has been keeping her Instagram fans on their toes with her newest, revealing shares.
 And in her most recent post, the hottie posed in just a thong with a white towel in her hands.

 The model posed with her back facing the camera and went topless.
 Her pose left her sideboob on full show along with her bare booty.
-Her black thong had straps that rested high on her hips and a trace of her tan from another pair of bikini bottoms were discernible.
+Her black thong had straps that rested high on her hips and a trace of her tan from another pair of bikini bottoms was discernible.
 Julia held a white towel in both of her hands, and it hugged the bottom of her derrière and the sides of her legs.

 The cutie wore her hair up in a loose ponytail and glanced up towards the sky for the shot.
 Her wavy locks fell down her upper back and her face was obscured.
 Her skin looked tan and flawless.